lkerr/groundfish-MSE/documentation/econ_module.md

 McFadden,  D.  L.  1974.
 Conditional  logit  analysis  of  qualitative  choice  behavior.
 In Frontiers  in  Econometrics,  ed.P.
 Zarembka,  105–142.
 New  York:  Academic  Press

-For both the production and targeting models, the unit of observation is a permit-day.
+For both the production and targeting models, the unit of observation is a hullnum-day.

 The statistical estimation of the model takes place externally to the MSE model -- there isn't a need to have this occur simultaneously (yet).

 ## The R code
 There's a pile of code.
-It's quite janky.

 * **runEcon_module.R :**  is a *working* economic module.
 The last part is kinda janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
 This used to be in the scratch folder with a different name.

-There are few files in "scratch/econscratch" that may be useful
-* **test_predict_etargeting_and_production.R :** was used to verify that the predict_etargeting.R and predict_eproduction.R functions works properly.
-It runs as a standalone and might be fun to explore.

-* **test_econ_module.R :**  is a test economic module.
-The last part is incredibly janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
-I'm just waiting to have runSim.R reordered before I can use it to write out F_full to stock[[i]] for the modeled stocks.
-Pieces of this will be put into fragments that are called by "runSetup.R" (perhaps with an if cut-out for EconomicModel) because they only need to be run once.
-Other parts should be converted into a function or many functions.

 * **speedups_econ_module2.R :**  code for benchmarking the economic model.

-There are  "processes" files:
+There are  "processes" files that run one time per simulation run:
 * **genBaselineACLs.R:** This is used to construct "baseline" ACLs for the non-modeled stocks.
 That includes Groundfish *and* non-groundfish stocks like lobster or skate that either caught with groundfish or altenatives to taking a groundfish trip.

 * **genEcon_Containers.R:** Gets called in the runSetup.R file.
 It sets up a few placeholders for Fleet level economic outputs.